 Third, sometimes it can be helpful to explain that you can relate.
 “I don’t like it when people take my things without asking either.”

 Once your child feels understood, you now have their attention.
 It is much easier to redirect their behavior at this point.
 “I’m sorry you were feeling so frustrated.
+I feel frustrated too when this happens.
 We need to understand that it’s not ok to hit when we feel this way.
 What is a better way to deal with being frustrated?”

 2. Identify what it is you really want your toddler to learn, and how you can model that yourself